Federal Transit Administration (FTA)

 Reasonable Suspicion Determination and Reasonable Suspicion Testing

 One trained supervisor or company official can make the decision based upon specific, contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the employee.
-Supervisor training is required, and
+Supervisor training is required, and US Drug Test Centers can provide this training.

 What Substances Are Screened For?